plfa/plfa.github.io/src/plfa/part2/DeBruijn.lagda.md

-The relation between the two approaches approximates the golden ratio: extrinsically-typed terms require about 1.6 times as much code as intrinsicaly-typed.
+The relation between the two approaches approximates the golden ratio: extrinsically-typed terms require about 1.6 times as much code as intrinsically-typed.

 ## Unicode